rejupillai/apparel_discount/README.md

 ---------------------------------

+Q : Is JavaDoc included ?
+A : Yes, pleaes see the index.html inside docs folder

 Q : Are there test cases included
 A : Yes, Test cases for main Computating classes - DiscountMainAppTest and BusinessRulesTest are included.